alfonsobries/vue-tailwind-docs/content/select.md

 Vue.use(VueTailwind, theme)
 ```

-The setings above will render the select input like this one:
+If you use the settings above the component will be rendered like this:

 <preview>
   <t-select :classes="{